-Our most costly government-sponsored program is Medicare.
-It covers 61.9 million enrollees and costs the tax payers approximately 700 Billion Dollars a year.
+We spend more money on Medicare than any other health insurance program and, it covers 61.9 million enrollees and costs the taxpayers approximately 700 Billion Dollars a year.
 Medicare Advantage programs were created and promoted to lower cost of Medicare A & B. This experiment was started 20 years ago and is still working successfully today.
 How many “Medicare Parts” do we need in this country to cover all the American people?
 How many Americans does it take to change a light bulb?
 We already have Medicare Parts A, B, C and D. Why is that NOT enough Medicare Parts to cover our people, especially since all of these programs are “working”; for better or for worse?
-The most expensive program however, is still Medicare Part A and Part B and despite efforts to the contrary, including the implementation of prospective payment systems, it is still for the most part a fee-for-service program which is the costliest type of program we ever operated.
+The most costly program, however, is still Medicare Part A and Part B and despite efforts to the contrary, including the implementation of prospective payment systems, it is still, for the most part, a fee-for-service program which is the costliest type of program we ever operated.
 As a nation, we have been successfully experimenting with managed care programs now for almost 50 years.
 We know what we are doing.
-But we can always “do it better”.
+But we can always “do it better.”
 Just as we are going to have to change SSI and Medicare eligibility, we are also going to have to change the SSI benefits and the Medicare fee-for-service program administration, in order to save SSI and Medicare and balance the Trust Funds that support them.
-Promoting Medicare Advantage Plans for those Americans under the age of 65 will be like making a most constructive and meaningful down payment on an acceptable reforms of our Medicare reimbursement systems and a the most feasible approach to lowering the cost of health care for everyone in our nation, without threatening the viability of our healthcare system.
+Promoting Medicare Advantage Plans for those Americans under the age of 65 will be like making a most constructive and meaningful down payment on an acceptable reform of our Medicare reimbursement systems and a the most feasible approach to lowering the cost of health care for everyone in our nation, without threatening the viability of our healthcare system.

 Here’s how I think you can fix this problem.
 The informed consensus of medical opinion categorically believes that 80% of these chronic diseases are preventable or almost completely reversible with the right combination of health and wellness promotion and medical intervention.
 For instance, if as a nation, we had been able to eliminate 80% of the cost of treating chronic illnesses in 2016, the Health Care GDP would have been 13%; five percentage points (-5%) less than our actual GDP and just equal to our nearest competitor, Switzerland.

-1. ACA Agregate Market Earned Premium - Milliman (March 2017) 2015 commercial health insurance:
+1. ACA Aggregate Market Earned Premium - Milliman (March 2017) 2015 commercial health insurance:

 2. ACA Advanced Premium Tax Credit Subsidy values from CMS and IRS data and publically avail.Reports,